 While research-guides steer their projects and train them, various experts, academics and practitioners working in the field of public policy provide their knowledge and insights.

-One of the country's premier research internship program, 2018 marks the eighteenth edition of Researching Reality.
-This edition was jointly executed by the Academy and Research team of Centre for Civil Society.
+One of the country's premier research internship program, 2019 marks the nineteenth edition of Researching Reality.

 Researching Reality is a full-time six-week intensive internship

 To be considered for the internship program, a candidate must satisfy one of the following;

 - Current student enrolled in an undergraduate/ postgraduate course in any academic or professional discipline

 - Graduates / Researchers

 - International Baccalaureate / Cambridge International Students enrolled in the Diploma program or A Levels